AliceO2Group/O2DPG/README.md

 # The parser script:
 The **parser** is a simple python script that parses a *topology description* and generates the DDS XML file with the *full topology*.
 To do so, it runs all the DPL workflows with the `--dds` option and then uses the `odc-topo-epn` tool to merge the *partial topology*  into the final *full topology*.
 The *parser* is steered by some command line options and by some environment variables (note that the env variables get also passed through to the workflows).
 - The *parser* needs a DataDistribution topology file.
-An example file is shipped with the parse in the `tools/datadistribution_workflows` folder.
+Example files are shipped with the parser in the `tools/datadistribution_workflows` folder for: just discarding the TF, store the TF to disk, forward the TF to DPL processing (what we need for a DPL workflow), and forward to processing while storing to disk in parallel.
 - *Parser* command line options:
   - The parser is supposed to be executed from the root folder of the `O2DataProcessing` repository.
   - The syntax is: